 Review Process

 As outlined in Section 2.0, all people, cities, public agencies, or other agencies proposing improvements or developments within the Bassett Creek watershed must submit sufficient information to the BCWMC to determine the effect that their proposed project may have on the water resources of the watershed.
-The BCWMC Engineer will review all applications for compliance with the BCWMC policies.
+The BCWMC Engineer will review all applications for compliance with the BCWMC policies, requirements and performance standards.
 Some applications will require board approval at a BCWMC meeting, as outlined in Section 3.1.3.
 All other applications may be processed through administrative review by the BCWMC Engineer.
 The process the BCWMC will follow in reviewing projects submitted for review and the information that must be submitted by applicants is summarized below.

 Procedure for BCWMC Review

 The BCWMC will review the applicant’s submittal only after the project has received preliminary review by the city indicating general compliance with existing local watershed management plans prepared pursuant to 103B.235.
-Questions about the BCWMC requirements must first be directed to the city in which the project is located.
+Questions about the BCWMC requirements and performance standards must first be directed to the city in which the project is located.
 The city may choose to direct the applicant to contact the BCWMC administrator or engineer.

 The BCWMC engineer has 15 days to determine if an application is complete from the date that the signed application and proposed project documentation is received by the BCWMC engineer.
 The BCWMC engineer has 60 days to determine if an application is approved or send a letter with comments to the city and to the applicant.